Pitch Deck for investors | 7 tips and examples for startups

 Pitch Deck for Investors - There are several theories about what a Pitch Deck must meet for a startup.
 It has to do with the fact that there are many different types of investors and many kinds of industries.

 A different type of pitch deck is needed for a fish & chips stall in the city center than for the soft drink factory in the countryside.
-And asking 100 Dollar from your neighbor is something else than 50 Million Dollar from a professional investor.
+And asking 100 Dollars from your neighbor is something else than 50 Million Dollars from a professional investor.